WeersProductions/resilIT/README.md

     // Session secret.
 Should be better when running in production.
     "secret": "abc123"
   },
+  // Used to create the very first ticket.
+  "starthelper": {
+      "active": false,
+      "url": "url"
+  },
   // List of associations that take part.
   // List used to create the dropdown options when registering, therefore partner
   // bus indicates whether or not that association gets a bus